On Air Now

-It’s all about control, poise, power and drama - Adele’s is a voice perfectly designed for the stage.
+It’s all about control, poise, power and drama - but is Adele’s voice any cop?

 Her public adore her, critics idolise her: Adele is hailed as the ‘voice of a generation’ for her power, emotion and sheer vocal strength.
-She sits comfortably within the pop/soul genre, but with a raw instrument like that you can’t help wondering what might have happened if she’d gone down the opera route.
+She sits comfortably within the pop/soul genre, but with a raw instrument like that you can’t help wondering if it's actually, y'know... technically good?

 Her Vocal Colour

-Even in opera, gruff growls and shrieks which are not ‘technically perfect’ are prized if they add the right character and emotion to the music.
-Listen to the breadth of different colours Maria Callas achieves in this final aria of La Cenerentola:
+Even in opera, gruff growls and shrieks which are not technically perfect are prized if they add the right character and emotion to the music.
+Listen to the breadth of different colours Maria Callas achieves in this final aria of Rossini's La Cenerentola:

 The opera world classifies singers using the Fach system, which describes the voice and the different roles which might suit it, almost like describing wines as red or white, dry, semi-dry or sweet.
 A light high voice might be more traditionally suited to playing a princess, or a low contralto a widow.